Generative Adversarial Networks for Spatio-Spectral Compression of Hyperspectral Images: Introduction

-On the other hand, the current state of the art in learning-based hyperspectral image compression is formed by convolutional autoencoders (CAEs) \cite{kuester20211d, kuester2022transferability, la2022hyperspectral, chong2021end} that reduce the dimensionality of the latent space by sequentially applying convolutions and downsampling operations.
-The 1D-CAE \cite{kuester20211d, kuester2022transferability} therefore stacks multiple 1D convolutions combined with two pooling layers and LeakyReLU activation functions and thus only compresses in the spectral dimension.
-The spectral signal compressor network (SSCNet) \cite{la2022hyperspectral} incorporates spatial compression by utilizing 2D convolutions, PReLUs and 2D max poolings for encoding and strided 2D transposed convolutions for decoding.
-3D-CAE \cite{chong2021end} combines spatial and spectral compression.
-The network is built by strided 3D convolutions, LeakyReLU, 3D batch normalization, residual blocks and upsampling layers in the decoder.
+HSI compression methods can be grouped into two categories: i) traditional approaches; and ii) learning-based approaches.
+Traditional approaches mostly rely on transform coding.
+In \cite{du2007hyperspectral}, HSIs are compressed by applying the JPEG 2000 \cite{rabbani2002book} algorithm in combination with a principal component analysis for spectral decorrelation.
+Lim et. al \cite{lim2001compression} apply a three-dimensional wavelet transform to compress the HSIs.
+Abousleman et al. \cite{abousleman1995compression} use differential pulse code modulation to spectrally decorrelate the data, while a 2D discrete cosine transform coding scheme is used for spatial decorrelation.
+Deep learning-based hyperspectral image compression techniques use convolutional autoencoders (CAEs) \cite{kuester20211d, kuester2022transferability, la2022hyperspectral, chong2021end} that reduce the dimensionality of the latent space by sequentially applying convolutions (convs) and downsampling operations.
+In \cite{kuester20211d, kuester2022transferability}, a 1D-CAE model that only compresses the spectral content by stacking multiple 1D convs combined with two pooling layers and LeakyReLU activation functions is introduced.
+In \cite{la2022hyperspectral}, a novel spectral signal compressor network (SSCNet), which incorporates spatial compression by utilizing 2D convs, PReLUs and 2D max poolings for encoding and strided 2D transposed convs for decoding, is presented.
+In \cite{chong2021end}, a 3D-CAE that combines spatial and spectral compression is introduced.
+That network is built by strided 3D convs, LeakyReLU, 3D batch normalization, residual blocks, and upsampling layers in the decoder.
 However, due to the fixed compression ratio of CAEs and their relatively high bitrates, there is a need for developing more effective approaches.

-The development of learning-based compression methods is much more extended in the computer vision (CV) community.
-In detail, generative adversarial network (GAN)-based generative compression models \cite{mentzer2020highfidelity,wu2020ganbased} have recently gained popularity in CV.
-GANs are capable of producing visually convincing results that are perceptually similar to the input and thus GAN-based compression displays improved performance in spatial compression even at extremely low bitrates keeping intact the perceptual quality of the reconstructed image.
+To address the limitations of CAEs, generative adversarial network (GAN)-based image compression models \cite{mentzer2020highfidelity,wu2020ganbased} have been proposed in the computer vision (CV) community.
+GANs are capable of producing visually convincing results that are perceptually similar to the input image, and thus GAN-based compression shows improved performance in spatial compression even at extremely low bitrates keeping intact the perceptual quality of the reconstructed image.
 However, the applicability of GANs in spatio-spectral compression of HSIs has not been studied yet.